 We used to do all of our UX mockups on Affinity Designer, and it was great!
 If you haven't heard of Affinity Designer it is an alternative to Adobe InDesign but with a flat one-off cost and no subscription.
 However, it quickly became limited when we started prototyping.
 We would be hosting our design files in the cloud, with only one of our team able to edit the files at a time and no easy way to edit and comment on the designs together.
 And if we tried it would often lead to the file corrupting 0_0.

-This month we made the switch to Figma, and we have instantly been able to reap the benefits.
+Last year we made the switch to Figma, and we have instantly been able to reap the benefits.
 Creating 'components' (design variables) allow for rapid prototyping, with changes reflected across all design files.
 And the pretty basic, but undeniably useful, Figma Mirror App for Mobile presents live previews of our Designs helping us immediately identify what needs to be improved.
 But the best feature of all is real-time collaboration allowing us for the first time to brainstorm new UX components over a call.
 Figma is a 'web-app', and can work from any modern desktop browser, which may seem great since you can access your design files everywhere.
 But this comes at the cost of performance and feature set.
 Figma is wildly inefficient, and you will see it eat up your CPU - and because of this it can't do more complicated image processing that its native desktop predecessors could do.
 That said tho, for our use-case of UX design this is not an issue.

 - Price: From $12 a month